dentarg/auth0-blog/_posts/2017-06-08-javascript-for-microcontrollers-and-iot-part-1.markdown

 {% include tweet_quote.html quote_text="Dynamic languages on a microcontroller give you easy code updates and other benefits!" %}

-> The Particle Photon, one of the devices we will test in this series, can perform remote updates over-the-air for compiled code.
+> The Particle Photon, one of the devices we will test in this series, can perform remote updates for compiled code over-the-air.
 This mode of operation, however, limits the available ROM space for user apps to 128KB.

 ### The Cons
 Of course, there are some downsides to picking JavaScript.
 For starters JavaScript was never designed to run on small, memory-limited devices.
 As such, certain constructs in the language can consume lots of memory.
 Most JavaScript interpreters require at least 150KB of ROM and at least 32KB of RAM.
 Anything smaller than that and you will have to stick to C/C++ or use a scripting language designed for small systems, like [Lua](https://www.lua.org/).